 [Subscribe to our newsletter for free and be the first to get Lima Charlie World updates delivered right to your inbox.]

-John Sjoholm is Lima Charlie’s Middle East Bureau Chief and founder of the consulting organization Erudite Group.
-He is a seasoned Middle East connoisseur, with a past in the Swedish Army’s Special Forces branch and the Security Contracting industry.
-He studied religion and languages in Sana’a, Yemen, and Cairo, Egypt.
-He lived and operated extensively in the Middle East between 2005-2012 as part of regional stabilizing projects, and currently resides in Lebanon.
+John Sjoholm is Lima Charlie’s Middle East Bureau Chief, Managing Editor, and founder of the consulting firm Erudite Group.
+A seasoned expert on Middle East and North Africa matters, he has a background in security contracting and has served as a geopolitical advisor to regional leaders.
+He was educated in religion and languages in Sana’a, Yemen, and Cairo, Egypt, and has lived in the region since 2005, contributing to numerous Western-supported stabilisation projects.
+He currently resides in Jordan.
 Follow John on Twitter @JohnSjoholmLC

 Lima Charlie World provides global news, featuring insight & analysis by military veterans, intelligence professionals and foreign policy experts Worldwide.